domoniccassidy/Advanced-Foreign-Services/architecture/A001-Domain-Model-Decision.md

 * These are fundamental components of the system
 * I don't belive we could show the login and registration without including these elements

+### Consquences
+Our domain model now effectively showcases the account login

 ## Confirmation
 Accepted on 2023-10-10